tdwyer/cryptboard/README.md

 Cryptbaord - A X11 Encrypted Clipboard Manager

-Encrypt stdin, primary selection, or **pinentry** via [pish](https://github.com/tdwyer/pish "pish") with GnuPG and send to X11 selection Clipboard.
-Cryptboard also brings strong integrity checking to your clipboard by signing your clipboard and verifying the signature before pasting.
+Encrypt primary selection or stdin with GnuPG and send to X11 Clipboard.
+Cryptboard also verifies the clipboards digital signature before pasting.

-`cryptboard --paste` uses `xdotool type` to send decrypted clipboard to cursor position.
+`cryptboard --paste` uses `xdotool type` to **Type** the decrypted clipboard to cursor position **As Seen in on TV :p**.
 A pleasant side effect of this is that it can paste into VNC windows without clipboard sharing.

 ### Dependencies